 The University of Utah Master of Public Administration Program seeks a diverse pool of applicants trained in a wide range of undergraduate disciplines.
 No specific background or major is required.
 Admission is selective, and decisions are based on a multifaceted evaluation of applicants' overall academic and professional record, including undergraduate transcripts, graduate entrance exam scores, three letters of recommendation, a letter of intent, and a resume describing relevant work, community, and extracurricular experiences.
 The program typically admits 60-80% of applicants, depending upon the size and quality of the application pool.

-For more information on the program and how to apply, schedule an appointment with the Program Manager, JaTara Smith.
+For more information on the program and how to apply contact the Program Coordinator, Claudia Canales. (firstname.lastname@example.org)

 Appy Yourself Applicant Portal

 The University of Utah has implemented an online application system called Apply Yourself.
 All materials required by Graduate Admissions and the MPA Program for applying must be uploaded to this system.
 The system is user friendly.
 You will also enter e-mail addresses for your letter of recommendation authors in Apply Yourself (please let the letter authors know an e-mail from Hobsons will be coming their way).